jaleezyy/covid-19-signal/README.md

 This snakemake pipeline is compatible with the [illumina artic nf pipeline](https://github.com/connor-lab/ncov2019-artic-nf).
 It performs the same consensus and variant calling procedure using `ivar`.
 In addition it adds screening with Kraken2/LMAT, enhanced contamination removal, and additional breseq mutation detection.
 By default the SARS-CoV2 reference genome: MN908947.3 is used throughout the analysis.
 This can be changed in the data dependencies download script (`script/get_data_dependencies.sh`) and updating the `config.yaml` accordingly.
+Similarly, the default sequencing primer and trimming settings can easily be added and adjusted in the `config.yaml`.
 See below for full details.

 Future enhancements are intended to aid/automate metadata management in accordance with PHA4GE guidelines, and manage upload to GISAID and INDSC compatible BioSamples.